Emblem of the Nakhichevan Autonomous Soviet Socialist Republic

-The national emblem of the Nakhchivan Autonomous Soviet Socialist Republic was adopted in 1937 by the government of the Nakhchivan Autonomous Soviet Socialist Republic.
+The emblem of the Nakhichevan Autonomous Soviet Socialist Republic was adopted in 1937 by the government of the Nakhichevan Autonomous Soviet Socialist Republic.
 The emblem almost is identical to the emblem of the Azerbaijan Soviet Socialist Republic.

 History

-The emblem was described in the Article 111 of the Constitution of the Nakhchivan Autonomous Soviet Socialist Republic.
-It was adopted on September 18, 1937 by the Extraordinary X Congress of Soviets of the Nakhchivan Autonomous Soviet Socialist Republic (approved on April 7, 1941 by the Fourth Session of the Supreme Council of the Azerbaijan SSR).
+The emblem was described in the Article 111 of the Constitution of the Nakhichevan Autonomous Soviet Socialist Republic.
+It was adopted on September 18, 1937 by the Extraordinary X Congress of Soviets of the Nakhichevan Autonomous Soviet Socialist Republic (approved on April 7, 1941 by the Fourth Session of the Supreme Council of the Azerbaijan SSR).
 The article contained the following description:

-The State Emblem of the Nakhchivan Autonomous Soviet Socialist Republic is the State Emblem Azerbaijan SSR, which is an image of a sickle and a hammer, an oil rig against the backdrop of the rising sun, framed with a wreath of cotton and ears, with the inscription in the Azerbaijani and Armenian languages: "The Azerbaijan Soviet Socialist Republic", "Proletarians of all countries, unite!" and "Nakhchivan ASSR."
+The State Emblem of the Nakhichevan Autonomous Soviet Socialist Republic is the State Emblem Azerbaijan SSR, which is an image of a sickle and a hammer, an oil rig against the backdrop of the rising sun, framed with a wreath of cotton and ears, with the inscription in the Azerbaijani and Armenian languages: "The Azerbaijan Soviet Socialist Republic", "Proletarians of all countries, unite!" and "Nakhichevan ASSR."
 At the top of the emblem is a five-pointed star.